 This great hope of final victory is rooted not in man or any of his plans, but solely in the Lord's will and sovereign purpose.
 While mighty men of the earth may exult themselves before our God and cry against Christ's Church, the Lord laughs at their attempts of autonomy.
 It is fruitless.
 His name is proclaimed by the voice of great multitudes crying out "The Lord our God the Almighty reigns" and he shall reign forever and ever!

 He who sits in the heavens laughs; the Lord holds them in derision.…

 You shall break them with a rod of iron and dash them in pieces like a potter's vessel.”

 Then I heard what seemed to be the voice of a great multitude, like the roar of many waters and like the sound of mighty peals of thunder, crying out,

+“Hallelujah!
 For the Lord our God the Almighty reigns.

 Then the seventh angel blew his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign forever and ever.”